ahmedesam2333/Social-Media-REST-API-/README.md

 | `POST` | `/auth/signup` | Register a new user | — |
 | `POST` | `/auth/login` | Login with credentials | — |

-> More endpoints coming as features are added.
+> More endpoints added as features are built.

 ---